 Objectively, brunch might be nothing more than breakfast with a chance of booze, but those who revel in the weekend morning splurge know it’s more than the sum of its parts.
 Just saying the word is enough to conjure scenes of relaxed enjoyment, of leisure time with friends boosted by the occasional interruption of delicious bites.

-For the benefit of local brunch lovers, Billy Penn is mapping 10 great brunch spots in neighborhoods around Philadelphia — places that offer great value, good service and a fun atmosphere.
-First up: Old City.
+Here’s eight great brunch spots in Old City — places that offer great value, good service and a fun atmosphere.

 The Plough and the Stars